remix-run/react-router/.changeset/fix-resolve-path.md

 "react-router": patch
 ---

-Fix bug in `useResolvedPath` that would cause `useResolvedPath(".")` in a param or splat route to lose the params/splat portion of the URL path
+Fix bug in `useResolvedPath` that would cause `useResolvedPath(".")` in a splat route to lose the splat portion of the URL path